-Performance Scrutiny Committee are recommended to:
+Executive are recommended to:

 - 11.1.
 Note the financial performance for the period 1st April to 31st December 2023. - 11.2.
 Assess the underlying impact of the pressures and underspends identified in paragraphs 3.3 (and Appendix B), 4.3 (and Appendix D), and 5.2 (and Appendix F). - 11.3.
-Note the proposed carry forward requests and transfers to earmarked reserves detailed in paragraph 3.8 and 3.9. - 11.4.
-Note the changes to the General Investment Programme and Housing Investment Programme as approved by the Chief Finance Officer as detailed in paragraphs 7.6 and 7.13. - 11.5.
-Note the changes to the General Investment programme and the Housing Investment programme approved, or to be approved, by the Executive as detailed in paragraphs 7.3, 7.4, 7.5, 7.11 and 7.12.
+Approve the proposed carry forward requests and transfers to earmarked reserves detailed in paragraph 3.8 and 3.9; - 11.4.
+Review the changes to the General Investment Programme and Housing Investment Programme as approved by the Chief Finance Officer as detailed in paragraphs 7.6 and 7.13. - 11.5.
+Approve the changes to the General Investment programme and the Housing Investment programme approved, or to be approved, by the Executive as detailed in paragraphs 7.3, 7.4, 7.5, 7.11 and 7.12.

-11.6.
-Consider any specific recommendations to be referred to Executive relating to the contents of this report.

-Key Decision No

-Do the exempt information No

-categories apply?

-Call in and Urgency: Is the No

-decision one to which Rule 15 of the Scrutiny Procedure Rules apply?

-Does the report contain Yes
+Key Decision No Do the exempt information categories apply?
+No Call in and Urgency: Is the decision one to which Rule 15 of the Scrutiny Procedure Rules apply?
+No Does the report contain appendices?
+Yes List of Background Papers: 2028 Medium Term Financial Strategy 2023- Lead Officer: Laura Shipley, Financial Services Manager Laura.shipley@lincoln.gov.uk

-appendices?

-List of Background Papers: Medium Term Financial Strategy 2023-2028

-Lead Officer: Laura Shipley, Financial Services Manager

-Laura.shipley@lincoln.gov.uk
+APPENDIX A